StBozov/Core/docs/core/04_core-concepts/01_cli/cli.md

 ## Commands

-The Glue42 Core CLI offers several basic commands with no additional parameters.
+The Glue42 CLI offers several basic commands with no additional parameters.
 All the necessary configuration options are taken either from the `glue.config.dev.json` file in the current working directory (see [Configuration](#configuration) below) or from the built-in defaults.

 Below are described the available commands: